RiazAhmad9/Learning-Python/Cs50's introduction to python/Day2/readme.md

 Learned about the function [round] which is used to round numbers to the nearest integer.
 But I can set it to a point of deecimal.
 Learned a little about format specifier[:,] which separates the value with comma.
 Learned how to define[def] my own function. [return] stores the value and gives back to the function to show the result.
+Learned about the built-in-function [pow(n, x)] which shows the result of n to the power of x.